TimD1/vcfdist/src/README.md

   -e, --gap-extend-penalty <INTEGER> [1]
       Smith-Waterman gap extension penalty

-  Clustering:
-  --simple-cluster
-      instead of biWFA-based clustering, use gap-based clustering -g, --cluster-gap <INTEGER> [50]
-      minimum gap between independent clusters and superclusters (in bases), only applicable if used with '--simple-cluster' option

   Utilization:
   -t, --max-threads <INTEGER> [64]
       maximum threads to use for clustering and precision/recall alignment